auth0/wordpress/README.md

 All the details about the parameters on the lock wiki (https://github.com/auth0/lock/wiki/Auth0Lock-customization)

 ## FAQs

+### Is this plugin compatible with WooCommerce?

+Yes, this plugin will override the default WooCommerce login forms with the Lock widget.

 ### What should I do if I end up with two accounts for the same user?